CC0 Waiver for Datasets

 - produce and/or publish connections among datasets that could identify individuals or organizations; or

 - obtain (additional) information about or (additional) means of contact for already-identified subjects.

 * Legal Disclaimer: these Community Norms are not a substitute for the CC0 or custom licenses applicable to each dataset.
-Please be advised that the Community Norms are not a binding contractual agreement, and that downloading datasets from Dataverse does not create a legal obligation to follow these policies.
+Please be advised that the Community Norms are not a binding contractual agreement, and that downloading datasets from a Dataverse repository does not create a legal obligation to follow these policies.

 Third Party API Applications

-If you are interested in building an API application designed (exclusively or not) to allow and provide access to Harvard Dataverse and its materials and services, please keep in mind that such applications:
+If you are interested in building an API application designed (exclusively or not) to allow and provide access to Harvard Dataverse Repository and its materials and services, please keep in mind that such applications:

 - acknowledge and agree that the Harvard Dataverse Repository is not otherwise affiliated with any third-party Dataverse Project API applications that provide access to the Harvard Dataverse Repository, and therefore will not be held responsible or liable (in whole or in part) for any suits or damages incurred by the third-party Dataverse Project API application owners, administrators, and affiliates; and